hashmap-kz/pgrwl/README.md

 ## 💾 Notes on `fsync` (since the utility works in synchronous mode **only**):

 * After each WAL segment is written, an fsync is performed on the currently open WAL file to ensure durability.
-* An fsync is also triggered when a WAL segment is completed and the corresponding `*.partial` file is renamed to its final form.
+* An fsync is triggered when a WAL segment is completed and the `*.partial` file is renamed to its final form.
 * An fsync is triggered when we receive a keepalive msg from then server with 'reply_requested' option set.
 * Additionally, fsync is called whenever an error occurs during the receive-copy loop.